 Ontario Land Transfer Tax

-A provincial land transfer tax ranging from 0.5% to 2.5% applies to all real estate purchases in Ontario, depending on the property value.
+A provincial land transfer tax applies to all real estate purchases in Ontario, ranging from 0.5% to 2.5% depending on the property value.

 Toronto levies an additional municipal land transfer tax of the same percentage.
 Thus, home buyers in Toronto pay roughly double the amount of land transfer tax compared to other regions.
+First-time home buyers in Ontario can qualify for rebates of up to $4,000 provincially and $4,475 in Toronto.

 For example, a first-time buyer purchasing a $700,000 home in Toronto would incur around $21.059.25 in combined provincial and municipal land transfer taxes.
 But they can get back $8,475 through rebates, lowering the taxes payable to $12,584.25